tejlibre/ActionFPS-Book/tutorial.md

 #### Public servers

-These servers are for bigger games, where teams are not fixed, and anybody can join na  at any time.
+These servers are for bigger games, where teams are not fixed, and anybody can join at any time.
 Gameplay from these servers contributes to the [Ladder](https://actionfps.com/ladder/) on ActionFPS Portal.

 ### Inviting people to play